 It is imperative that you keep up with the course material; the nature of the quarter system-with only nine weeks of instruction-means that even a short lapse in attention to the course can make it extremely difficult to catch up with the material.
-Note that we do not enforce attendance or reading: you, as an adult, are responsible for your education.
+You, as an adult, are ultimately responsible for your education.
 We are certainly here to help and ensure that you have the resources you need to succeed, but ultimately the onus is on you to figure out how you learn best and then implement those practices.
 We provide multiple resources and modes of learning, because we know that there is enormous variation in how students learn successfully.
 Each week, we urge students to attend, view, or read: